Spinal manipulation: Providers

-In North America, it is most commonly performed by physical therapists, osteopathic physicians, occupational therapists, and chiropractors.
-In Europe, physiotherapists, osteopaths and chiropractors are the majority providers, although the precise figure varies between countries.
-In 1992, chiropractors were estimated to perform over 90% of all manipulative treatments given for low back pain treatment.
+In North America, it is most commonly performed by chiropractors, osteopathic physicians, and physical therapists.
+In Europe, osteopaths, chiropractors, and physiotherapists are the majority providers, although the precise figure varies between countries.
+In 1992, chiropractors were estimated to perform over 90% of all manipulative treatments given for low back pain treatment in the USA.
 A 2012 survey in the US found that 99% of the first-professional physical therapy programs that responded were teaching some form of thrust joint manipulation.

 Terminology

-Manipulation is known by several other names.
-The British orthopedic surgeon A. S. Blundell Bankart used the term "manipulation" in his text Manipulative Surgery.
+Manipulation has been known by several other names.
 Chiropractors often refer to manipulation of a spinal joint as an 'adjustment'.
 Following the labeling system developed by Geoffery Maitland, manipulation is synonymous with Grade V mobilization.
-Because of its distinct biomechanics (see section below), the term high velocity low amplitude (HVLA) thrust is often used interchangeably with manipulation.
+Because of its distinct segmental biomechanics (see section below), the term high velocity low amplitude (HVLA) thrust is often used interchangeably with manipulation.
+However, it is important to note that the magnitude of neither force, velocity, or amplitude are regarded as defining attributes.

 Biomechanics

 Spinal manipulation can be distinguished from other manual therapy interventions such as mobilization by its biomechanics, both kinetics and kinematics.

-While spinal manipulations may pose as a therapeutic effect in pain management, their efficacy in promoting performance enhancement is inconclusive.
-The outcomes of individuals who undergo spinal manipulations vary on a patient-to-patient basis.

 Kinetics

-Until recently, force-time histories measured during spinal manipulation were described as consisting of three distinct phases: the preload (or prethrust) phase, the thrust phase, and the resolution phase.
-Evans and Breen added a fourth 'orientation' phase to describe the period during which the patient is oriented into the appropriate position in preparation for the prethrust phase.
+Force-time profiles measured during spinal manipulation were originally described as consisting of three distinct phases: the 'preload' phase, the 'thrust' (or 'impulse') phase, and the 'resolution' phase.
+Evans and Breen added a fourth 'orientation' phase to describe the first period, during which the patient is oriented into the appropriate position in preparation for the preload phase.

 Kinematics

 The kinematics of a complete spinal motion segment, when one of its constituent spinal joints is manipulated, are much more complex than the kinematics that occur during manipulation of an independent peripheral synovial joint.
-This may explain why studies have found that regional vs. targeted spinal manipulation result in similar patient outcomes.
+However, the events that take place in a manipulated synovial joint are the same, irrespective of whether the synovial joint in the spine or the periphery.
+Evans and Lucas defined manipulation using these events: "Separation (gapping) of opposing articular surfaces of a synovial joint, caused by a force applied perpendicularly to those articular surfaces, that results in cavitation within the synovial fluid of that joint."
+The corresponding definition for the mechanical response of a manipulation is: "Separation (gapping) of opposing articular surfaces of a synovial joint that results in cavitation within the synovial fluid of that joint."
+In turn, the action of a manipulation can be defined as: "A force applied perpendicularly to the articular surfaces."